 The client sought to conduct a baseline assessment of stability conditions in multiple countries across the Middle East.
 The assessment required the collection and analysis of both qualitative and quantitative data in parallel from 12 locations on a range of economic, political, development and social factors.

-A team of MSI senior analysts with deep regional expertise developed a framework that provided the basis for data collection during the primary research phase.
-MSI then assembled a multinational team of more than 100 local researchers from each of the locations to be surveyed to perform the data collection.
-Once the data was collected, a MSI analyst presented the client the results of the structured analysis at quarterly intervals to identify stability trends in the region.
+A team of Madison Springfield senior analysts with deep regional expertise developed a framework that provided the basis for data collection during the primary research phase.
+Madison Springfield then assembled a multinational team of more than 100 local researchers from each of the locations to be surveyed to perform the data collection.
+Once the data was collected, a Madison Springfield analyst presented the client the results of the structured analysis at quarterly intervals to identify stability trends in the region.

 Development and Security